BradCassityDev/git-ticketing-system/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)

-## General info
+## User Stories
 We will expand github’s existing functionality to create a core hub that creates communication between the business owner and developers which can increase productivity and minimize problems by providing the ability to track a more granular status, due date and priority.
-We’ll also provide a seamless environment to facilitate communication between developers and the customer to take in issues and have the internal team have the ability to take those tickets directly to github.
+We will also provide a seamless environment to facilitate communication between developers and the customer to take in issues and have the internal team have the ability to take those tickets directly to github.

+### Business Owner
+As a business owner of a SAAS company:
+- I want to implement a standardized project management system for my development team that is tightly integrated with GitHub;
+    So that I can increase productivity across all development teams and grow my business with better product(s) that meet my customers' needs.

+As an open source software or non-profit provider:
+- I want to provide a collaborative environment where developers can come together to work on our product;
+    So that we can continuously improve the product with better visibility and teamwork.

+### Developer
+As a developer working on a team:
+- I want to track the status of each GitHub issue assigne to me in a more granular way than just "open/closed";
+    So that I can better track my commitments and know how much work remains on any given project.
+- I want to view a kanban board of GitHub issues assigned to me;
+    So that I can visually see my workload at a glance and ensure that no issues get overlooked.
+- I want to view GitHub issues assigned to me with due dates;
+    So that I can better manage my time in order to complete my tasks by their due date and help my team achieve success.
+- I want to be able to flag an issue as 'blocked' when I am stuck;
+    So that I can communicate with my manager and my team where I need help and remember to discuss it in our SCRUM.

+### Client
+As the client of a software company:
+- I want to be able to submit a support ticket when I encouter an error;
+    So that my vender can improve the product I am using to better meet my needs.
+- I want to be informed when an issue I submitted has been repaired;
+    So that I know it has been resolved.

+### Administrator
+As an administrator:
+- I want to be able to create new users;
+    So that those users can log in to the system.
+- I want to be able to assign users to teams;
+    So that their work can be organized within their team.
+- I want to be able to deactivate users;
+    So that their history is preserved, but they are unable to access the site.
+- I want to be able to create teams;
+    So that users can be assigned to those teams.
+- I want to be able to create a project;
+    So that a team can be assigned to it.
+- I want to be able to review tickets from clients and enter valid items in GitHub assigned to my team;
+    So that I can better connect my product development with my client's needs.
+- I want to receive a text message/email when new tickets are submitted from a client;
+    So that I can be aware of any urgent issues that need to be resolved.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)